RCIC-UCI-Public/website-rcic/docs/source/storage/crsp.rst

       [user@login-x:~]$ cat  /share/crsp/home/panteater/quotas.txt
       Quota Report for panteater : 06/12/23 17:30
-      == Storage Areas that you own  ==
+      == Storage Areas that you own  ==                                                   (1)
-      == Your use in Paths to which you have access  == /mmfs1/crsp/home                        0.001 GB/     0.020 GB      6/40       files
+      == Your use in Paths to which you have access  == /mmfs1/crsp/home                    0.001 GB/     0.020 GB      6/40       files (2)
               total bytes in use        :  115.735 GB/     0.000 GB
-           /mmfs1/crsp/lab/ucinetid-pi            39.799 GB/  1024.000 GB   2900/100000   files
+         /mmfs1/crsp/lab/ucinetid-pi        39.799 GB/  1024.000 GB   2900/100000   files (3)
               total bytes in use        :  374.092 GB/  1024.000 GB

-   The first command above gives an idea when the file was updated.
+   | The first ``ls`` command above gives an idea when the file was updated.
-   The second command shows that the user *panteater*:
+   | The second ``cat`` command shows that the user *panteater*:

-   * does not own any area (user is not a PI).
+   | (1) does not own any area (user is not a PI).
-   * has no usage in HOME area :tt:`/mmfs1/crsp/home`, this is a correct behavior.
+   | (2) has no usage in HOME area :tt:`/mmfs1/crsp/home`, this is a correct behavior.
-     The 0.001 GB is used only by account related files.
+   |     The 0.001 GB is used only by account related files.
+Currently the user
+   |     used 6 out of 40 files (40 is a quota).
-   * is a member of ucinetid-pi LAB and used 39.799 GB of the allocated 1024 GB LAB area in :tt:`/mmfs1/crsp/lab/ucinetid-pi`.
-The total usage of the LAB area by all lab members is 374.092 GB.
+   | (3) is a member of ucinetid-pi LAB and used 39.799 GB of the allocated 1024 GB LAB area
+   |     in :tt:`/mmfs1/crsp/lab/ucinetid-pi` and 2900 files (quota 100000).
+   |     The total usage of the LAB area by all lab members is 374.092 GB.

    Note the path naming on CRSP and HPC3: